 - information on how actual financial performance for the previous fiscal year may have affected compliance with the fiscal responsibility principles or the financial objectives in the latest Budget Policy Statement; and

 - the reasons for any deviation from the financial objectives together with proposals to address the deviation and the time estimated to do so.

 The Budget Policy Statement

-- an assessment of the current state of the economy and the financial outlook over the medium term, including macroeconomic forecasts: performance
+- an assessment of the current state of the economy and the financial outlook for the medium term, including macroeconomic forecasts: performance

 - the financial outlook with respect to Government revenue, expenditures and borrowing for the next financial year and over the medium term: projections